QuantumBFS/Pathintegral-QMC.jl/README.md

 This project is a transription of Stephan Humeniuk's excellent Fortran code.
 It applies SSE on transverse field Ising model (TFI) to calculate ground state energy and magnetic properties.

-The framework is designed for extensibility.
+We start from simplest path integral Monte Carlo, but the framework is designed for extensibility.

 ## How to use
 (SSE is under development, this is just simplest path integral version, think before using it)